0xPolygonMiden/miden-base/docs/architecture/transaction.md

 > **Good to know**
 >
 > - Usually, notes that are consumed in a `Transaction` must be recorded on-chain in order for the `Transaction` to succeed.
-However, Miden supports **ephemeral notes** which are notes that can be consumed in a `Transaction` before being registered on-chain.
+However, Miden supports **erasable notes** which are notes that can be consumed in a `Transaction` before being registered on-chain.
 For example, one can build a sub-second order book by allowing its traders to build faster transactions that depend on each other and are being validated or erased in batches.
 >
 > - There is no nullifier check during a `Transaction`.
 Nullifiers are checked by the Miden operator during `Transaction` verification.
 So at the local level, there is "double spending."
 If a note was already spent, i.e. there exists a nullifier for that note, the block producer would never include the `Transaction` as it would make the block invalid.
 >